• Skip to primary navigation

 man holding a bowl of tomatoes picked from the garden

 Sweet Peppers make up the majority of peppers in salsa, which are low on the Scoville Heat Scale.
-The spiciness in salsa is usually adjusted by one pepper variety, usually jalapeños, which allows you to control the heat.
-The rest of the peppers are sweet and colorful.
+The spiciness in salsa is usually adjusted by one pepper variety, usually jalapeños, which allows you to control the heat (or Chipotles in this recipe).
+The varieties of Sweet Peppers are flexible and interchangeable, here is some suggestions to try.

 • Sweet Bell Peppers, Red, Orange or Yellow - 0 to 100 Scoville Units